-I live in London and I am Senior Lecturer and Landscape Architecture Theory Coordinator at the University of Greenwich.
-I’m also a thesis tutor at the Bartlett School of Architecture, University College London.
-I am also a Non Executive Director at the arts organisation Furtherfield, and until recently I was the honorary editor of Landscape, the journal of the Landscape Institute.
-I may be found, from time to time, in the pages of Landscape Architecture Magazine (LAM) and The Architects’ Journal.
+I live in London and I am Professor of Landscape Theory at the Bartlett School of Architecture, University College London.
+I am Chair of the Landscape Research Group (LRG), a Non Executive Director at the arts organisation Furtherfield, and an advisor to the Centre for Landscape Democracy of the Landscape and Spatial Planning Institute at NMBU in Norway.
+I am also a former Vice President of the European Council of Landscape Architecture Schools (ECLAS).
+I may be found, from time to time, in the pages of Landscape Architecture Magazine (LAM), The Architects’ Journal, and Garden Design Journal, among others.
+My most recent book, published by Routledge in 2022, is a collection of my essays and journalism, The Landscape of Utopia: Writings on Everyday Life, Taste, Democracy, and Design.
 I am the author of Fundamentals of Landscape Architecture, which is now in its second edition from Bloomsbury and, with Ed Wall, Basics Landscape Architecture: Urban Design.
-These have been translated into seven languages.
-I am currently at work on two edited collections for Routledge.
-Landscape and Agency, with Ed Wall (forthcoming 2017) and the Routledge Handbook of Landscape and Food with Josh Zeunert (forthcoming 2017).
+These have been translated into eight languages.
+I have published three edited collections for Routledge: Landscape Citizenships, co-edited with Jane Wolff and Ed Wall (2021), Landscape and Agency: Critical Essays, with Ed Wall (2017) and the Routledge Handbook of Landscape and Food with Josh Zeunert (2018).

-My research interests are wide-ranging.
-I am interested in how people form imaginative understandings of urban cultural landscapes in everyday life.
-This forms the basis for other explorations of power and democracy and their shaping of public space and public life; taste, etiquette, belief and ritual; and foodways in community and civic life and landscape.
+My research addresses imaginaries: moral, political, ecological, radical, and utopian.
+This forms the basis for explorations of power and democracy and their shaping of public space and public life; taste, manners, belief and ritual; and foodways in community and civic life and landscape.

-I am a former restaurateur and classical and rock musician (Nirvana opened for my band twice in their early years) and because of that background I aim for a future that is both a little bit tasty and a little bit rock and roll.
-Our cities need great landscape architecture to accomplish this.
+I am a former restaurateur (The Vox Coffeehouse in Moscow, Idaho) and classical and rock musician (Nirvana opened for my band in their early years) and because of that background I aim for a future that is both a little bit tasty and a little bit rock and roll.
+Our cities, countryside, suburbs, and wilderness need great landscape thinking to accomplish this.
 I can still often be found on a stage with a microphone, but nowadays I’m talking instead of singing.